junbetterway/auth0-rbac-angular-ts/README.md

 2. Use Google, GitHub or Microsoft Account to login.

 # Customize [Auth0](https://auth0.com/) Configuration
-After you have setup your Auth0 account and the above linked tutorials, make sure to udpate the auth_config.json.
+After you have setup your Auth0 account and the above linked tutorials, make sure to udpate the __auth_config.json__.

 ```
 {